Electronic Ignition FAQs

 The Dwell or Dwell Angle is the degrees of rotation that the points are closed divided by the number of cylinders. i.e. a 4 cylinder car will have 90 degrees of rotation for each cylinder if the points are open half the time the dwell would be 45 degrees.
 When points are fitted this requires regular checking for correct running.The AccuSpark completely does away with points and condenser and fully handles dwell time.

 If you are unfortunate to have a failure.
 As the unit requires no modification to wiring or distributor the points can be retro fitted at any time.
-The AccuSpark comes with a 3 year warranty.
+The AccuSpark comes with a full 1 year warranty.
 Please click here to see our returns procedure.